valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ## AWS

 Create a cross account IAM role before running this block.
 Look at the [AWS Setup Guide](/AWS_setup_guide/sg_aws_onboarding) for more details.
+Use a Valtix generated External ID in the trust Policy of the IAM role, and the same External ID in the AWS Cloud Account Setup.

 ```hcl
 resource "valtix_cloud_account" aws1 {